Tip 1 – How to Pack for a Cruise

 Technology is now an essential part of our lifestyle for many people who need to go online every day.
 If this is important to you, check out what internet facilities are available on your ship.
 Then don’t forget to pack travel adapters and chargers for all your devices.
 Be careful with power cords and extension leads as some companies now ban these.
 You can read our article “the end of power on a cruise ship” to learn more about this issue.

-Our recommendation for what to pack for a cruise is simple.
-Have a plan and use a system to make sure you take the right items with you.
+Our key recommendation for how you pack for a cruise is simple.
+Have a plan and use a system to ensure you take the right items.
 Have a system and use a packing list and the myriad of travel accessories available to help you cope with this task.